 Debunking a Myth: It’s Not About The Views

-This may seem counter-intuitive, but views shouldn’t be one of your top considerations on YouTube.
-Yes, they are an exciting vanity metric.
+Views can be an exciting vanity metric.
 But what matters is the quality of those views in the context of who is watching and their level of engagement and conversion.

 Tracking By Channel, Video, And Date Range